Premee12/R-Project/README.md

-# Customer Behavior Analysis and Segmentation Using SQL and R
+# R Programming for Data Mining, Behavior Analysis, Clustering, and Model Prediction.

 This project analyzes **customer churn behavior** and builds models to predict churn while segmenting customers for targeted business strategies.
 It combines **SQL for data exploration**, **R for clustering and classification**, and **Shiny for deployment via an interactive interface**.